rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 - **Description**: This project explores the diverse applications of sentiment analysis in cybersecurity, focusing on practical implementations such as the Emojify project.
 By analyzing sentiments expressed in textual data from various sources, organizations can proactively manage risks, improve incident handling, and safeguard their reputation.
 - **Tools and Techniques**: The project employs natural language processing (NLP) techniques, including word embeddings and sequence models like LSTM, to analyze and classify sentiments.
 - **Impact**: This project highlights the significance of sentiment analysis in enhancing threat detection, incident response, and overall security strategies.
 It demonstrates how understanding sentiments can lead to more proactive and effective cybersecurity measures.
 - **Results**: The Emojify project successfully created an embedding matrix and demonstrated the advantages of the GloVe algorithm.
 A sentiment classifier was built using word embeddings, and a more sophisticated classifier using an LSTM was trained, improving the accuracy of sentiment classification tasks.
+[Read More...](https://github.com/rexcoleman/Unlocking-Cybersecurity-Potential-with-Sentiment-Analysis)

 ![GloVe_Emoji](img/think_like_a_hacker.png)